-The Africa to the height of sixty, eighty and a hundred feet.
+The great Palm or Date tree grows in Africa to the height of sixty, eighty and a hundred feet.

-The Cinnamon tree is a species of Laurel. and is a native of Ceylon.
+The Cinnamon tree is a species of Lau-

+rel, and is a native of Ceylon.
 It grows to the height of twenty or thirty feet, and its trunk and branches produce the bark.

-The Mahoggany tree is a native of Cuba and Jamaica, and grows from sixty to one hundred feet high, with a deep green foliage, orange colored flowers, and fruit the size of a large egg.

-The Pananna of Plaintain is the most seful of trees.
-Its fruit, twelve inches long and two thick, serves for bread, while the leaves serve for cloth and covering; the root is perennial, but the stalk is annual, and grows to fifteen or twenty feet.

-A Chesnut tree grew at Tamwork which was fifty two feet round.
+The Mahaggany tree is a native of Cuba and Jamaica, and grows from sixty to one hundred feet high, with a deep green foliage, orange colored flowers, and fruit the size of a large egg.
+The Pananna of Plaintain is the most aseful of trees.
+Its fruit, twelve inches long and two thick, serves for bread, while the leaves serve for cloth and covering; the root is perennial, but the stalk is annual, and grows to fifteen or twenty feet A Chesnut tree grew at Tamwork which was fifty two feet round.
 It was planted in the year 800, and in the reign of Ste phen in 1145, was made a boundary, and called the Great Chesnut Tree.
-In 1759, when at the age of nine hundred and fiftynine years, it bore nuts which produced young trees.
+In 1759, when at the age of nine hundred and fiftynine years, it bore nuts which produced voung trees.
 Among the earliest trees which put forth their foliage in America, are the Willow, Poplar and Alder; next are the Basswood, Horse-Chestnut, Oa't, Beech, Ash, Walnut and Mulbery, which are not all usually in full leaf before the middle of

 Trees are often found in Lapland and Siberia, converted into iron ore and carbonate of copper.
-Lignites are petrified trees, in a state between peat and coals.
+Lignites are petrified trees, in a state between peat and coals,

-GOOD SENSE .--- Farmers ought to husband their land as well as their time, and if any thing the first is the most important of the two.
+Good Sense.-Farmers ought to hus band their land as well as their time, and f any thing the first is the most important of the two.
 We of the South have been too prodigal in this respect, and the consequence is, that year after year acre upon acre is worn out and thrown aside, until we begin to see through our woodlands and find them running short.
 The only suggestion we can make is to clover half your cleard land, and manure and live off the other till the cleared lands are bro't back to a fitness for culture again.
-If we "Have you ground all the tools right, as I told you this morning when I went away?" said a carpenter to a rather green ind whom he had taken for an apprentice. " All but the hard-asw, ar." replied the lad promptly : "I couldn't get onle all the gaps out of thet."
+If we